 Her story is just one of many you can find of alumni of the CERN Summer Student program who went on to have amazing careers.
 Started in 1962 by then director general of CERN Victor Weisskopf, the program began with just 70 students.
-Nowadays, walk through any of the buildings at CERN in mid July and you can see evidence of the ~140 students participating in the program littered around the site.
+Nowadays, walk through any of the buildings at CERN in mid July and you can see evidence of the ~140 students participating in the program all over the site.

 Today, although at least half the students are women, female lecturers are still few and far between.
 Last year, only three of the 31 lecturers were women.
 Giving the Summer Students adequate role models is just as important as allowing diversity in their ranks.
-The teachers, authors and educators we encounter are always great influences in our lives and careers., and having role models has always been so important for all young women.
+The teachers, authors and educators we encounter are always great influences in our lives and careers, and having role models has always been so important for all young women.

 Women scientists in the LHC era

-In 1911, Marie Curie was the only women out of 24 participants attending the first international physics conference.
-In 2011, women make up 20 percent of the several thousand scientists, engineers and technicians working on the LHC experiments.
+In 1911, Marie Curie was the only woman out of 24 participants attending the first international physics conference.
+In 2011, women make up about 20 percent of the several thousand scientists, engineers and technicians working on the LHC experiments.
 More astonishingly, almost half of those women are younger than 30.
 We have come a long way in 100 years!
 We discuss with women from the LHC about their experiences on building the world's most-complex scientific apparatus.

 The day-to-day operation of the LHC is in the hands of eight Engineers in Charge (EIC), a group that is an equal mix of men and women.
 To Dr. Giulia Papotti, one of the EIC, this distribution was due to the management having an open mind about evenly distributing the scientific background of the group.
 "They were looking for someone with radio-frequency expertise, which is my field.
 Other considerations such as nationality or gender were secondary".
 As a result the group is 50/50 men and women but "we are also four Italians", Giulia quips.
 She had to hit the ground running with her position at CERN.
 "I started work on November 16th.
-When was first beam?
+When was the first beam?
 November 20th.
 I had to learn fast!"
 It proved the greatest challenge of her career; having the responsibility to run the LHC while simultaneously learning to do so.
-The workload was additionally taxed due to two people still in training and two people on maternity leave.
+The workload was additionally taxed due to two people still in training and two people on parental leave.
 She reckons that everyone made a few mistakes but what is important is what they learned.
 "Our work is to think about how to improve things.
 We are meant to be critical.
 We are paid to think."

 Dr. Amalia Ballarino, a scientific engineer on the magnet cooling system, designed and managed the production of the high temperature superconducting connectors used for the LHC.
-For this work, she won the Superconductor Industry person of the year in 2006.
+For this work, she won the Superconductor Industry person of the year award in 2006.
 "We had to work under a tight schedule," she says of building a system that consists of 3000 components made across the world.
 Every time the LHC turns on, the current must flow through these connectors.
 "At first, this was total stress.
 Now that the LHC has been running smoothly, I can relax."
-Amalia was drawn to the field when she came to CERN to do her Masters.
+Amalia was drawn to the field when she came to CERN to do her Master.
 "This field requires creativity, rationality, and communication with others.
 Working here is an opportunity to create something new."
 As for combining science and social life, Amalia says, "it is naive to say it is easy.
 The previous generation was used to seeing women at home.
-It takes effort to combine work and family together."
+It takes effort to combine work and family."